Sarawak General Hospital: Specialisations and services

+Institute for Clinical Research (IRC), a research arm under the Malaysian Ministry of Health, established a Clinical Research Centre (CRC) in the hospital in 2003, the third establishment after the Penang General Hospital and Kuala Lumpur Hospital.
+Research facilities to conduct Phase I clinical trials was established in 2015.

 Teaching hospital

 SGH serves as a teaching hospital for a wide field of medical and allied health personnel.
 The medical faculty of Universiti Malaysia Sarawak uses the hospital as a teaching hospital for its medical students.

 SGH is also a popular place for elective attachment for medical students.
 Elective students from UK, Australia & New Zealand started to come regularly after 1987 when the department of medicine was headed by Dr Chew Peng Hong.
 Since then it has become a favourite elective destination for British medical students particularly from the London Medical schools, Newcastle, Leeds, Liverpool, Glasgow, Southampton, Hull & York, Peninsular as well as medical schools in Germany & Denmark.
 Nearer to home students from Australia & New Zealand, Hong Kong & Japan are coming in increasing numbers in addition to medical schools in Malaysia, both public & private.